gsiraji/Microfluidics-Paper-Fig-Code/README.md

-7. 'cf_theory_multiple_columns.nb' is the Mathematica notebook that calculates the hybrid theory results for the multiple-column devices with constant total flow.
+7. 'cf_hybrid_n_columns.nb' is the Mathematica notebook that calculates the hybrid theory results for the multiple-column devices with constant total flow.